npd15393/ResumeMiner/README.md

-# Resume Miner
+# Resume Reviewer

 ## Overview

-Welcome to Resume Miner source code page.
+Welcome to Resume Reviewer source code page.
 This is a script to rate a Resume for a given company.

 Release Version: 0.3